pfsense/docs/source/cache-proxy/troubleshooting-squid-package-disk-usage.rst

 Troubleshooting Squid Package Disk Usage
 ========================================

 The *swap.state* from Squid file can grow large and consume all available drive space.
-See :doc:`this wiki entry </cache-proxy/squid-package-tuning>` for more details.
+See :doc:`/cache-proxy/squid-package-tuning` for more details.